Early Childhood Education: Nurturing Young Minds to Soar thumbnail

 Continued research in early childhood education informs best practices and policy decisions.
 Areas of focus include:

-• Impact of different educational approaches on long-term outcomes
+• Long-term impacts of various educational approaches

-• Effective strategies to support diverse learners
+• Effective strategies for supporting diverse learners

 • Early learning and technology